pfruan/DiSNEP/README.md

 *se=diffus_matrix(s0,adjacency,alpha=0.75,iter=10, difference=1e-6)*

-- 's0’ is the original general gene network.
+- 's0’ is the original n * n general gene network..
-- ‘adjacency’	is a gene-gene similarity matrix derived from a type of omics data of a disease.
+- ‘adjacency’ is a n * n gene-gene similarity matrix derived from a disease omics data.
 - ‘alpha’ is a regularization parameter representing weights for signal sources where α = 0 means no disease-specific enhancement.
 The default value is 0.75.
 - ‘iter’ is number of iterations.
 The default value is 10.
 - ‘difference’ is a parameter defining convergence when iterations stop.
 The default value is 1e-6.